LEAN-96/RAG-Demystified/README.md

 ## RAG-Sequence Model

-Instead of picking different pieces of information for each word, the model uses the same set of K documents for generating the entire response.
-These documents act as a consistent source of context throughout the generation process.
-The generator produces a probability distribution for the entire sequence (all the words in the answer and considering the previous words) using each of the K documents.
-It calculates the likelihood of different sequences by using the context provided by each of the K documents.
-The model combines these probabilities to determine the most likely sequence of words, effectively using the best information from all the documents.
-This process can be seen as a modified beam search.
+The RAG-Sequence model uses the same retrieved document to generate the entire output sequence.These document act as a consistent source of context throughout the generation process.
+This process can be seen as a modified beam search, that means beam search is run for each document z.
+The decoding process in RAG-Sequence can be approached in two ways, where both run a initial beam search for each retrieved document:

+1. This strategy involves running additional forward passes for each document where the hypothesis does not appear in the beam search.
+The generator probability is then multiplied by the retriever probability p η (z∣x), and the probabilities are summed across all beams to get the final marginal probabilities.
 "*We refer to this decoding procedure as “Thorough Decoding.*” (Lewis P, Perez E, Piktus A, et al (2021) Retrieval-Augmented Generation for Knowledge-Intensive NLP Tasks)

+2. This strategy approximates the probability p θ (y∣x,zi) as zero for any hypothesis not generated during the initial beam search.
+This method avoids the need for additional forward passes, making it more efficient, especially for longer output sequences.
+"*We refer to this decoding procedure as “Fast Decoding.*” (Lewis P, Perez E, Piktus A, et al (2021) Retrieval-Augmented Generation for Knowledge-Intensive NLP Tasks)

 ![image](https://github.com/LEAN-96/RAG-Demystified/assets/150592634/850af0df-ce34-4f57-9d44-1da520298807)